-- d.
+- the variable remuneration.
+The blocking period must be sufficiently long (in principle 3 years). - d.
 When part of the bonus is paid in restricted shares or options, additional awards (matching shares) at the end of the blocking period should only be linked to the achievement of additional performance targets. - 3.
-Approval of the long-termincentive plans requires that the following elements should apply in principle: - a.
+Approval of the long-term incentive plans requires that the following elements should apply in principle: - a.
 The incentive plans with narrow eligibility should vest subject to the achievement of pre-determined and sufficiently stringent performance targets to align the interests of the beneficiaries with those of the shareholders. - b.
 The targets should be both absolute and relative compared to company peers.
 This is especially important when the grants include a high leverage potential at the end of the performance period.
-In case of serious absolute or relative underperformance, the number of shares released and/or exercisable options should be reduced to nil. - The period of performance testing or blocking should be long enough (in principle at least three years). - d.
+In case of serious absolute or relative underperformance, the number of shares released and/or exercisable options should be reduced to nil. - c.
+The period of performance testing or blocking should be long enough (in principle at least three years). - d.
 The amounts effectively paid out at the end of the performance period should be justified in light of the degree of achievement of the different performance objectives fixed at the beginning of the period.